Kesavan Veluthat: Career

-Veluthat received his undergraduate degree from National Council for Rural Higher Education, graduate degree from University of Calicut (Kerala) in 1974, M. Phil from Jawaharlal Nehru University in 1978 and doctoral degree from the University of Calicut in 1987.
+Veluthat received his undergraduate degree from National Council for Rural Higher Education, graduate degree from University of Calicut (Kerala) in 1974, M.Phil. from Jawaharlal Nehru University in 1978 and doctoral degree from the University of Calicut in 1987.
 He was a student of historian M. G. S. Narayanan.

 Veluthat started his career as a Kerala government service college teacher in 1975.
 In 1982 he moved to the newly formed Mangalore University.
 Veluthat retired as Professor and Chairman of the Department of History in 2008.
 He also served as professor of history at the Delhi University.

 He was a visiting professor at Ecole Pratique des Hautes Etudes, Paris; Maison des Sciences de l’Homme, Paris; Jawaharlal Nehru University, New Delhi; Mahatma Gandhi University, Kerala and University of Hyderabad, Hyderabad.
-He is a life time member of Indian History Congress.
+He is a lifetime member of Indian History Congress.
 He was also associated with the National Assessment and Accreditation Council (NAAC) in assessing universities and colleges in India.